mark-mansfield/orders-io/README.md

 The layout for screen will be a single vertical column layout listing.

-1. Customer data in an easy to read format of ( order number / Customer name / Pickup Day / [action button] / [action button] ) one data item per line
+1. Customer data in an easy to read format of ( order number / Customer name / Pickup Day / [action button delete ] / [action button view] ) one data item per line
 2. Action buttons launch a modal dialog containing and order detail summary

 ## Order detail Summary / modal